kodecocodes/swift-algorithm-club/Topological Sort/README.markdown

 2. The `visited` array keeps track of whether we've already seen a vertex during the depth-first search.
 Initially, we set all elements to `false`.

 3. For each of the vertices in the `startNodes` array, perform a depth-first search.
-This returns an array of `Node` objects.
+This returns an array of sorted `Node` objects.
 We prepend that array to our own `result` array.

 4. The `result` array contains all the vertices in topologically sorted order.

-## Alternative method (Kahn's algorithm)
+> **Note:** For a slightly different implementation of topological sort using depth-first search, see [TopologicalSort3.swift](TopologicalSort3.swift).
+This uses a stack and does not require you to find all vertices with in-degree 0 first.

+## Kahn's algorithm

 Even though depth-first search is the typical way to perform a topological sort, there is another algorithm that also does the job.